Campbell brothers (criminal duo): Original trial

-In 1958, the Campbell brothers were convicted along with Donald Lester for a July 18, 1957 bank robbery that occurred at a Norfolk County Bank and Trust located in branch in Canton, Massachusetts.
+In 1958, the Campbell brothers were convicted with Donald Lester for a July 18, 1957 bank robbery at a Norfolk County Bank and Trust branch in Canton, Massachusetts.
 The three men were convicted in the United States District Court for the District of Massachusetts.
 Federal Judge William T. McCarthy gave all three men 25-year federal prison sentences.

 The robbery on July 18, 1957 saw a heist of $31,618.
-Twenty employees and patrons had been locked in a vault by the bank robbers.
-In sentencing the three men, Judge McCarthy claimed that the twenty individuals had only averted the fate of death by suffocation by the fact that the vault door was not closed by the robbers, characterizing it as unintentional that the robbers had not sealed the vault.
+The robbers locked twenty employees and patrons in a vault.
+In sentencing the three men, Judge McCarthy claimed that the twenty individuals only averted death by suffocation because the robbers inadvertently did not completely close the vault door.
 When delivering the sentence, Judge McCarthy castigated the local Roxbury courts and the Middlesex County for allowing the Campbell brothers to previously escape the law, saying that the brothers had benefited from "fix after fix after fix".